Balint Vazsonyi: Political philosopher

-Last years

-During those years he published and lectured extensively on cultural and political subjects, appeared in The Wall Street Journal and National Review.
+He published and lectured extensively on cultural and political subjects, appeared in The Wall Street Journal and National Review.
 He wrote a bi-weekly column for The Washington Times, and wrote a weekly, nationally syndicated column for Scripps Howard.
-His proposals for the application of America's founding principles to the national debates have been printed in the Congressional Record, Heritage Foundation, and Representative American Speeches.
-His book, America's 30 Years War: Who is Winning?, defining the source of alien ideas subverting America's culture and society, was published by Regnery in 1998.
+His proposals for the application of America's founding principles to the national debates have been printed in the Congressional Record, The Heritage Foundation, and Representative American Speeches.

+Vazsonyi's book, America's 30 Years War: Who is Winning?, defining the source of alien ideas subverting America's culture and society, was published by Regnery in 1998.
 He was a frequent guest on national talk radio and appeared on television shows such as NBC Today, Booknotes on C-SPAN with Brian Lamb, Washington Journal, MSNBC, and Insights with Robert Novak.
 In 2000, he toured the nation's capitals to promote a national conversation he called Re-Elect America!.
 The one-hour television documentary about the tour has been aired on WETA-TV, Washington's PBS station.